dfoderick/fullcycle/README.md

 Instructions on getting set up are here
 ![Raspberry Pi Setup](/docs/RaspberryPiSetup.md "Raspberry Pi Setup")

 You should run the FCM installation steps using a terminal window.
+You can copy and paste commands from this document into your terminal window.

+Many of the dependencies (redis and rabbitmq) can be run from Docker.
+It is highly recommended to use the Docker installation option to make it easier, quicker and safer to manage the application.

 ## Downloading Full Cycle Mining
 Clone the repository.
 ```
+cd ~/
 git clone https://github.com/dfoderick/fullcycle.git
 ```
-Any updated documentation and troubleshooting tips will be in /docs folder.
 Any platform specific scripts will be in /os/linux

 Before beginning the full install run a few preliminary steps.